 The WP29 adopted a quite straight forward approach on the matter, limiting the need to perform a consultation with the competent privacy authority only to cases when the PIA “reveals high residual risks”.

-Based on my experience, such scenario might occur when the implementation of the changes identified as part of the PIA cannot be performed since for instance they might either be excessively costly or require a long time of implementation.
-In this case, I can envisage the need to identify different routes to minimise the potential risks.
-However, it will ultimately be a responsibility of the data controller to ultimately prove whether such measures adequately limited the potential risks and therefore a consultation can be avoided.
+Based on my experience, such a scenario might occur when the implementation of the changes identified as part of the PIA cannot be performed since, for instance, they might either be excessively costly or require a long time of implementation.
+In this case, I can envisage the need to identify different routes to minimize potential risks.
+However, it will ultimately be a responsibility of the data controller to ultimately prove whether such measures adequately limited the potential risks, and therefore a consultation can be avoided.

 Finally, the consultation might be required under local laws.
-And this leaves the door open to additional local privacy law requirements which shall reduce harmonisation on privacy laws across the EU.
-This is the case for instance of Italy where, under current privacy laws, a prior consultation is required when the data processing activities trigger specific risks.
+And this leaves the door open to additional local privacy law requirements, which shall reduce harmonization on privacy laws across the EU.
+This is the case, for instance, of Italy, where, under current privacy laws, prior consultation is required when the data processing activities trigger specific risks.
 And it is not fully clear whether such type of provisions will be fully repealed across the EU, as it was at least in the intention of the European legislator.